JeffBley/azure-docs/articles/active-directory/conditional-access/best-practices.md

 - **Require domain join** - This policy block access has also the potential to block access for all users in your organization if you don't have a domain-joined device yet.
 - **Require app protection policy** - This policy block access has also the potential to block access for all users in your organization if you don't have an Intune policy.
 If you are an administrator without a client application that has an Intune app protection policy, this policy blocks you from getting back into portals such as Intune and Azure.

-**For all users, all cloud apps, all device platforms:**

-- **Block access** - This configuration blocks your entire organization, which is definitely not a good idea.

 ## How should you deploy a new policy?

 As a first step, you should evaluate your policy using the [what if tool](what-if-tool.md).